teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 ![Atomization of Categories](split_multi_valued_cells.png)
 ![Facet Blank of atomized Categories](facet_categories_blank.png)

+Are you ready for a little challenge?
+Let investigate the categories column of the museum items.

+#Why is there a hands-on below?
 > <hands-on-title>Faceting the atomized Categories</hands-on-title>
->
-> Are you ready for a little challenge?
-Let investigate the categories column of the museum items.
 >
 > > <question-title></question-title>
 >